Leveraging the HITRUST CSF® for SOC 2® Reporting

-HITRUST® has worked with the American Institute of CPAs (AICPA) to develop and publish guidance to streamline and simplify the process of leveraging the HITRUST CSF and CSF Assurance programs for SOC 2 reporting.
+HITRUST® worked with the American Institute of CPAs (AICPA) to develop and publish guidance to streamline and simplify the process of leveraging the HITRUST CSF and CSF Assurance programs for SOC 2 reporting.

 What is a SOC 2 report?

-A SOC 2 report is intended to meet the needs of a broad range of users that need to understand internal control at a service organization as it relates to one or more of the American Institute of Certified Public Accountants’ (AICPA’s) Trust Services criteria of Security, Availability, Processing Integrity, Confidentiality or Privacy.
-These reports are performed using the AICPA Guide: SOC 2® Reporting on an Examination of Controls at a Service Organizations Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy and are intended for use by stakeholders (e.g., customers, regulators, business partners, suppliers, directors) of the service organization that have a thorough understanding of the service organization and its internal controls.
+A SOC 2 report is intended to meet the needs of a broad range of users who need to understand internal control at a service organization as it relates to one or more of the American Institute of Certified Public Accountants’ (AICPA’s) Trust Services criteria of Security, Availability, Processing Integrity, Confidentiality or Privacy.
+These reports are performed using the AICPA Guide: SOC 2® Reporting on an Examination of Controls at a Service Organizations Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy and are intended for use by stakeholders (e.g., customers, regulators, business partners, suppliers, directors) of the service organization that have a thorough understanding of the organization and its internal controls.
 A SOC 2 examination is similar in structure and general approach to SOC 1 reporting, but also allows the flexibility to incorporate additional suitable criteria, for example, around adherence to public, industry-specific frameworks such as the HITRUST CSF.

 Increasing Demand for Third-Party Internal Control Reporting